-These GDPR Terms was drafted with brevity and clarity in mind.
+These GDPR Terms were drafted with brevity and clarity in mind.
 It does not provide exhaustive detail of all aspects of our collection and use of personal data.
 However, we are happy to provide any additional information or explanation needed.
-Any requests for further information should be sent to email@example.com
+Any requests for further information should be sent to firstname.lastname@example.org

 Processing personal data